briblanch/lightshow/README.md

 ### Overview

-Lightman is a node.js command line program (for now) that controls the Phillips Huelights, radio frequency controlled switches, and professional DMX lights (in progress) based off MIDI signals from any keyboard.
+Lightman is a node.js command line program (for now) that controls the Phillips Hue lights, radio frequency controlled switches, and professional DMX lights (in progress) based off MIDI signals from any keyboard.

 Ususally when someone wants to have programmed lights (whether it be at a show,